rajsiddarth/Knn/Readme.md

 # Knn
 Application for Knn algorithm using Bank data set

+# Classification models using Knn algorithm.
-# Building Knn classification model predicting whether the customer is going to default on loan or not
+#Predict whether the customer is going to default on loan or not
-Two implementations of Knn are shown, one using default euclidean distance and the other using value difference as distance measure
+#Two implementations of Knn are shown, one using default euclidean distance and the other using value difference as distance measure
+for categorical variables

 Variable Description:
 ID: Customer ID